Nazi racial theories: Propaganda and implementation of racial theories

 The Nazis developed an elaborate system of propaganda which they used to diffuse their racial theories.
 Nazi architecture, for example, was used to create the "new order" and improve the "Aryan race".
 The Nazis also believed that they could use Sports to "regenerate the race" by exposing supposedly inferior peoples, namely the Jews, as slovenly, sedentary and out-of-shape.
-One of the basic motivations of the Hitler Youth, founded in 1922, was the training of future "Aryan supermen" and future soldiers who would faithfully fight for the Third Reich.
+One of the basic motivations of the Hitler Youth, founded in 1922, was the training of future "Aryan supermen" and future soldiers who would faithfully fight for Nazi Germany.